twoday-bredo/BredoVisma/README.md

 # Christoffer Bredo Lillelund
-My name is Christoffer Bredo Lillelund.
+My name is Christoffer Bredo Lillelund, but you can call me Bredo.

 I am a Consultant at Visma Consulting A/S located in Visma House at Gærtorvet, Copenhagen, Denmark.